By Christie Vanover | Published October 24, 2021 | Last Updated June 13, 2022

 Fillings.
 Here’s where you can get completely creative.
-Plan on about 1 cup of ingredients, such as last night’s chicken, cooked up bacon, smoked salmon or a plethora of sautéed or fresh veggies along with 1/3 cup of cheese.
+Plan on about 1 cup of ingredients, such as last night’s grilled chicken, cooked up bacon, smoked salmon or a plethora of sautéed or fresh veggies along with 1/3 cup of cheese.
 Shredded cheeses are great, but so are soft cheeses like cream cheese and goat cheese.

 Toppings.
 Butter makes everything better.
 After adding your filling and egg custard to the pie crust, add in some small cubes of butter and hit it with a little more seasoning.
 Go with simple salt and pepper or try an Everything Bagel blend.